 FAQS and Expert Tips

 Contrary to popular belief, marinating doesn’t really make steak more tender.
-Go ahead scroll right down to the comment section and put up your dukes if you want.
-But I have read many geeky culinary science books and issues of Cooks Illustrated and listened to hours of the splendid table, and I can verify that marinade only permeates the outer layer of the meat, so it only really breaks down the outer cells of the steak.
+Marinade only permeates the outer layer of the meat, so it only really breaks down the outer cells of the steak.
 The texture difference will be negligible.
-Marinating is really only mostly for flavor.
+Marinating is only mostly for flavor.

-You’ll want to drain and dry the steak off before you grill it.
-As you know, moisture is the enemy of caramelization, so you’ll want to blot these dry with paper towels before they hit the grill.
+It is important to drain the coconut marinade and dry the steak with clean paper towels before you grill it.
+Moisture inhibits the browning of the grilled steak, so you’ll want to blot the pieces of steak before they hit the grill.
 Cooking a skirt steak requires full attention.
 It happens so fast, you can easily overdo it.
-And with grass-fed meat, you can make the meat seize up really fast because it is leaner.
+If you are using grass-fed beef, you can make the meat seize up really fast because it is leaner.
 The front edge of my gas grill or the outer edges of the kettle grill is where I position my thinnest cuts, and over the hotter areas is where the thicker ones go.

 This is a great make-ahead recipe since it requires marinating the steak for several hours before cooking.
 You could even marinate the steak up to 24 hours in advance if you need to!